Designing cars in China: Can Nissan give "daqi" global appeal?

 According to Nissan, the new studio has five times the capacity of the previous site, which had just one design bench, putting it on a par with its studios in London and San Diego.

-Nissan executives said the new design center has a staff of about 30, a third of whom are designers.
+Nissan executives said the new design centre has a staff of about 30, a third of whom are designers.
 Most of the studio staff are either Chinese nationals or of Chinese origin.

 China’s auto industry was underdeveloped until the late 1990s, and many homegrown auto makers copied foreign designs instead of nurturing designers of their own.